luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **copy** (const Plaintext &):The plaintext to copy from.

-: Creates a new plaintext by copying a given one.
+Usage: Creates a new plaintext by copying a given one.

 <br>